31st December 2020

 In a nutshell, we have over the months become experts in a new lexicon, and self professed mini-scientists in the making.
-This pretty much exemplifies how much we collectively as a species has gone through.
+This pretty much exemplifies how much we collectively as a species have gone through.
 Dictionary.com interestingly enough made pandemic the word of the year.
-Why, pray tell?
+Oh why, pray fucking tell?
 Well, let me light you the way, down a magical mystery path.

 Asymptomatic – not having the obvious symptoms of the disease despite having it.

 Anti-vaxxers – nutters who don’t believe in vaccinations or see it as a threat.
 Unbeknownst to us it’s really an injection of microbots that will further enslave us to our reptilian overlords, such as Bill Gates and Hillary Clinton.
 The virus btw was started by 5G, a world changing spell sent out by dalek towers stationed surreptitiously throughout our towns and cities.